mattermost/docs/source/deployment/ldap-group-sync.rst

    It is not possible to add guests to teams and channels that are managed using groups.

 For instance, you may have an AD/LDAP group that contains your development team that you want to synchronize to a developer team.
 By using this feature, new developers will get added to the team when they are added to the synchronized AD/LDAP group and they will be removed from the team when removed from the AD/LDAP group.

 Similarly, you may have an AD/LDAP group that contains your leadership team that you want to synchronize to a private channel for coordination and updates.

-This feature will help control the membership of the channel so that guests and member users outside of the synchronized group are prevented from being added to the channel mistakenly.
+This feature helps control the membership of the channel so that guests and member users outside of the synchronized group are prevented from being added to the channel mistakenly.

-On teams that are managed by synchronized groups, guests and member users outside of the group are restricted from:
+On teams that are managed by synchronized groups, guests, and member users outside of the group are restricted from:

  - Invitation through a team invite link
- - invitations through an email invite
+ - Invitations through an email invite

 Similarily on private channels that are managed by synchronized groups, guests and member users outside of the group are restricted from:

  - Invitation through a mention
- - Invitation through the /invite slash command
+ - Invitation through the ``/invite`` slash command
- - Added to the channel with “add members”
+ - Being added to the channel with “add members”

 Users can remove themselves from teams and private channels managed by synchronized groups.